-In April, Sheikh, along with Fahad Naseem, Sheikh Adil, and Salman Saqib, were rearrested after their convictions were overturned.
+In April, Sheikh, along with Fahad Naseem, Sheikh Adil, and Salman Saqib, was rearrested after their convictions were overturned.
 The interior ministry at the time said that they would remain behind bars “for a period of three months pending filing of the appeal.”

 Faiz Shah, the government prosecutor, declined to say “whether the government would seek an extension of Saeed Sheikh’s detention.
 Saeed Sheikh’s lawyer said a review board would have to be established to extend his detention,” reported the Associated Press.

 The Committee for Accuracy in Middle East Reporting in America (CAMERA) and B’nai B’rith International expressed outrage over the Supreme Court move.

 “Pakistan’s courts have just shown that murderous anti-Semitism is acceptable in mainstream Pakistani law and society,” CAMERA communications director Jonah Cohen told JNS.
 “Our hearts break not just for the Pearl family, but also for the moral corruption of Pakistan.
 It’s a sad day for humanity.”